LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-Linux.md

 git clone --recursive https://github.com/LandSandBoat/server.git
 ```

-If you want to clone the repository with `canary` branch already checked-out you can use:
+If you want to clone the repository with `base` branch already checked-out you can use:
 ```
-git clone --recursive --single-branch --branch canary https://github.com/LandSandBoat/server.git
+git clone --recursive --single-branch --branch base https://github.com/LandSandBoat/server.git
 ```

 Go inside the project's folder and compile the source code